IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-SigSlot.rst

 Object                          {``modified``, ``addedFields``, ``changedFields``, ``removedFields``}
 =============================== =====================================================================================================

-Thus all objects in FW4SPL can use the previous signals.
+Thus all objects in Sight can use the previous signals.
 Some object classes define extra signals.

 =============================== =====================================================================================================
   Objects                       Available messages